Possession of a Controlled Substance Sentencing and Punishment | HS 11350

 If you are convicted of possession of a controlled substance, the court has discretion in determining your punishment depending on the circumstances of your case.
 The court has the following options at time of sentencing:

-- The court can sentence you to 16 months, 2 or 3 years in county jail
+- The court can sentence you to one year in county jail

 - Place you on probation and impose a sentence of up to one year in county jail